NilFurquim/University-Rank-Visualization/README.md

 Visualization of multivariate data.
 Using the Times World University Rankings 2016 data and D3.js.

 #RUN

-To run
+To run exucute the file "run.sh" as follows.
 ```
 ./run.sh
 ```

-In a browser:
+Then open a browser in the following URL.
 ```
 localhost:8000
 ```